Genocide of indigenous peoples: Colonization of Ryukyu

 When America brought the war to Japan, the first area that was effected were the Okinawan Islands.
-The Okinawan citizens forced into becoming soldiers were told that Americans would take no prisoners.
-In addition to the warnings Okinawans were given a grenade per household, the use of the grenade was reserved in case Americans gained control of the island, with the standing orders to have a member of the household gather everyone and pull the pin for mass suicide.
+Okinawan citizens forced into becoming soldiers were told that Americans would take no prisoners.
+In addition to the warnings, Okinawans were given a grenade per household, its use reserved in case Americans gained control of the island, with the standing orders to have a member of the household gather everyone and pull the pin for mass suicide.
 Okinawans were told this was to avoid the "inevitable" torture that would follow any occupation.
-In addition the Japanese army kicked any natives out of their homes that weren't currently serving in the army (women and children included) and forced them into open, unprotected, spaces such as beaches and caves.
-These happened to be the first place the Americans arrived on the island.
+In addition, the Japanese army kicked any natives out of their homes that weren't currently serving in the army (women and children included) and forced them into open, unprotected, spaces such as beaches and caves.
+These happened to be the first places the Americans arrived on the island.
 As a result, more than 120,000 Okinawans (between a quarter and a third of the population) died, soldiers and civilians alike.
-The Americans took over the island and the war was soon over.
-America launched their main base in Asia from Okinawa and the Emperor of Japan approved, giving Okinawa to America for an agreed 25–50 years to move the majority of Americans out of mainland Japan.
-To that end, Americans have been in Okinawa for 74 years and show no signs of leaving.
-In the occupation Okinawan natives were forced to give up their best cultivating land to the Americans occupying their island.
-They maintain them to this day.
+Americans took over the island and the war was soon over.
+America launched its main base in Asia from Okinawa and the Emperor of Japan approved, giving Okinawa to America for an agreed 25–50 years to move the majority of Americans out of mainland Japan.
+In the end, Americans stayed in Okinawa for 74 years, without showing any signs of leaving.
+During the occupation, Okinawan natives were forced to give up their best cultivating land to Americans which they keep to this day.

 Issues in Okinawa have yet to be resolved regarding the expired stay of American soldiers.
 Although Okinawa was given back to Japan, the American base still stays.
 The Japanese government has yet to take action, despite Okinawans raising the Issue.
-However this isn't the only problem that the Japanese Government has refused to take action with.
-Okinawans were ruled an Indigenous people in 2008 by the committee of the United Nations (UN), in addition to their original languages being recognized as endangered or Severely endangered by the United Nations Educational, Scientific, and Cultural Organization (UNESCO); The UN has encouraged that Okinawan history, and language be mandatorily taught in schools in Okinawa.
-Nothing has yet to be done.
-Okinawans are now in a cultural struggle that matches that of the Ainu people.
-They are not allowed to be Japanese-Okinawan, the only term that is accepted nationally or legally is Japanese.
+However, this is not the only problem that the Japanese government has refused to take action on.
+Okinawans were ruled an indigenous people in 2008 by the committee of the United Nations (UN), in addition to their original languages being recognized as endangered or severely endangered by the United Nations Educational, Scientific, and Cultural Organization (UNESCO).
+The UN has encouraged that Okinawan history and language be mandatorily taught in schools in Okinawa, but nothing has been done so far.
+Okinawans are still in a cultural struggle that matches that of the Ainu people.
+They are not allowed to be Japanese-Okinawan, with Japanese being the only nationally or legally accepted term.